LiheYoung/ST-PlusPlus/README.md

 ├── [Your Pascal Path]
     ├── JPEGImages
-    └── SegmentationClass    # replace the official folder with ours above
+    └── SegmentationClass    # replace the official folder with the augmented one

 ├── [Your Cityscapes Path]
-    ├── gtFine               # replace the official folder with ours above └── leftImg8bit
+    ├── gtFine               # replace the official folder with the class mapped one └── leftImg8bit
 ```